 Sarah’s aunt, Alice Carpenter Southworth, joined Sarah’s family on the voyage to America.
 Aunt Alice was the sister of Sarah’s mother, Juliana.
 She traveled to New England to marry William Bradford, the governor of Plymouth Colony.
 Sarah’s youngest brother, Ephraim, was born either just before the family left Holland or soon after the family’s arrival in Plymouth.
 Shortly after the Morton family came to New Plymouth, however, tragedy struck the family.
 Sarah’s father George died in June 1624.

 Sarah Morton Bonham died in Plymouth in 1694 at the age of 76.
-Her husband, George, lived another 10 years, and died at the age of 84.
+Her husband, George, outlived her by 10 years.